 The REIT is subject to risk associated with rising inflation as well as interest rate risk.
-As a result of rising inflation due to various factors occurring globally, the Bank of Canada ("BoC") has already raised the overnight rate by 75 basis points, with further rate hikes expected over the remainder of the year.
-As at the date of this MD&A, the longer term rates have increased with the BoC 10-year benchmark bond yield increasing by 1.2% since the beginning of 2022 to approximately 2.8%.
+As a result of rising inflation, including as a result of various factors occurring globally, the Bank of Canada ("BoC") has raised the overnight rate by 225 basis points, with further rate hikes expected over the remainder of the year.
+As at the date of this MD&A, the BoC 10-year benchmark bond yield has increased by 0.9% since the beginning of 2022 to approximately 2.7%.
 The REIT will continue to monitor the impact of the rising interest rate environment and inflation on its property portfolio and the overall real estate industry.
 The REIT's annual contractual rent increases across its portfolio partially insulate the REIT from rising inflation.
+For Q2 2022, the REIT's valuation of its investment properties remained consistent with the prior quarter resulting in a nominal fair value gain of \$44 as at June 30, 2022.

-As at March 31, 2022, 84% of the REIT's debt was fixed at an interest rate of 3.71% with a weighted average interest swap term and Mortgage remaining of 5.1 years and weighted average term to maturity of debt of 2.6 years.
+As at June 30, 2022, 91% of the REIT's debt was fixed with a weighted average interest rate of 3.80% with a weighted average interest swap term and Mortgage remaining of 5.2 years and weighted average term to maturity of debt of 4.2 years.
 The REIT's overall borrowing policy is to obtain secured credit facilities, principally on a fixed rate or effectively fixed rate basis.
 This allows the REIT to achieve and maintain staggered maturities to lessen exposure to re-financing risk in any particular period and achieve and maintain fixed rates to lessen exposure to interest rate increases.
-The REIT also continues to extend loan terms and fixed rate periods as long as possible when borrowing conditions are favourable In April 2022, the REIT increased the amount available under the non-revolving portion of Facility 1 by \$50,000 at the same credit spread and extended the term to maturity from June 2023 to June 2027.
+The REIT also continues to extend loan terms and fixed rate periods as long as possible when borrowing conditions are favourable.
+In April 2022, the REIT increased the amount available under the non-revolving portion of Facility 1 by \$50,000 at the same credit spread and extended the term to maturity from June 2023 to June 2027.
 The REIT also entered into floating-to-fixed interest rate swaps totaling \$40,000 for a weighted-average term of 8.5 years at a blended rate of 4.75%.
 The balance of \$10,000 remains at floating rates.

-As at the date of this MD&A, the REIT has a strong liquidity position with \$80,000 of undrawn capacity under its Credit Facilities, and 10 unencumbered properties with an aggregate value of approximately \$121,000.
+As at the date of this MD&A, the REIT has a strong liquidity position with approximately \$75,100 of undrawn capacity under its Credit Facilities, and 10 unencumbered properties with an aggregate value of approximately \$122,300.